Elchanan Mossel

 Bio

 Elchanan Mossel works in probability, combinatorics and inference.
 His interests include combinatorical statistics, discrete Fourier analysis, randomized algorithms, computational complexity, Markov random fields, social choice, game theory, evolution, and the mathematical foundations of deep learning.
 His research in discrete function inequalities, isoperimetry, and hypercontractiviting led to the proof that Majority is Stablest and confirmed that optimality of the Goemans-Williamson MAX-CUT algorithm under the unique games conjecture from computational complexity.
-His work on the reconstruction problem on trees provides optimal algorithms and bounds for phylogenetic reconstruction in molecular biology and has led to sharp results in the analysis of Gibbs samplers from statistical physics and inference problems on graphs.
+His work on the reconstruction problem on trees provides optimal algorithms and bounds for phylogenetic reconstruction in molecular biology, to sharp results in the analysis of Gibbs samplers from statistical physics, and the optimal results in inference problems for block models and planted partitions.
 His research has resolved open problems in computational biology, machine learning, social choice theory, and economics.